rodneyshupe/Cookbook/Recipes/Jerky/JalapenoLimeBeefJerky.rst

 Directions
 ----------

-1. Combine the orange juice, lime juice, honey, ground cumin, salt, garlic, and diced jalapenos in a blender until jalapenos are cut small and the honey is evenly mixed.
-2. Add to a bowl or ziplock bag.
+1. Blend the orange juice, lime juice, honey, ground cumin, salt, garlic, and diced jalapenos until the jalapenos are cut small and the honey is evenly mixed, then transfer to a bowl or ziplock bag.